interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 PunishmentDelay
 .................

-If a vault fails to execute a correct redeem or replace, it is *temporarily* banned from further issue, redeem or replace requests.
-This value configured how long the vault will be banned for.
+If a Vault fails to execute a correct redeem or replace, it is *temporarily* banned from further issue, redeem or replace requests.
+This value configures the duration of this ban (in number of blocks) .

+.. _SecureCollateralThreshold:

 SecureCollateralThreshold
 ..........................

-Determines the over-collareralization rate for DOT collateral locked by Vaults, necessary for issuing PolkaBTC.
-Must to be strictly greater than ``100000`` and ``LiquidationCollateralThreshold``.
+Determines the over-collateralization rate for collateral locked by Vaults, necessary for issuing tokens.
+This threshold should be greater than the LiquidationCollateralThreshold, and typically it should be greater than the PremiumRedeemThreshold as well.

 The vault can take on issue requests depending on the collateral it provides and under consideration of the ``SecureCollateralThreshold``.
 The maximum amount of PolkaBTC a vault is able to support during the issue process is based on the following equation: